Arian04/debian-preseed-iso-creator/README.md

 Simple shell script to embed a preseed.cfg into a given Debian ISO file.
 Packaged using Docker.

+Source code is tiny and hopefully readable, so it should be easy to audit and/or adjust things to your needs if necessary.

 ## Requirements

 - Docker